New Persian Kitten Introduction

 - Kittens are especially vulnerable to injury, because of their small size, so close supervision is advisable around children.
 Never leave a child alone with a kitten.

-- Allowing the kitten to initiate contact with children is a good rule of thumb instead of having the child approach it as sometimes a child's quick moves can be frightening.
+- Allowing the kitten to initiate contact with children is a good rule of thumb instead of having the child approach it as sometimes a child's quick movements can be frightening.
 Never let a child chase a cat.

 Cats and Dogs

-- Follow the introduction process outlined above under supervised conditions so you can intervene if necessary.
+- Follow the introduction process outlined above under supervised conditions so you can intervene, if necessary.

 - Make sure each new kitten or cat gets daily play and cuddle time.